Renewables letter to Senators in support of Senator Michael Bennet's amendment (#715) to the Fiscal Year 2016 Budget Resolution.

 You are here

-The U.S. solar market has burst out of the gate in 2014 by recording the second-largest quarter in history.
-This growth was led by the strong performance of the utility segment- both in the PV and CSP markets.
-The webinar highlights emerging trends in Q1, at the national level and in some of the top state markets.
+The U.S. solar industry continued to grow rapidly in Q2 2014, with impressive year over year growth led by a strong performance by both the residential and non-residential PV sectors.
+The webinar highlights trends in Q2, both at the national level and in some of the top state markets.
 The discussion will also include detailed PV and CSP market forecasts for the rest of 2014 and beyond.